 The Acoustic Ballroom is a fantastic monthly performance night right in the heart of Wallingford.
 No mics, no sound checks, no auditions, just a stage open to anyone and an attentive audience.
 Over the years The Acoustic Ballroom has heard saxophones, trumpets, trombones, didgeridoos, cellos, double basses, accordions, oodles of guitars, ukuleles, fiddles, pianos, blues, jazz, rap, folk, rock, pop, singer songwriters, barber shop quartets, drumming groups, music, dance, capoeira, storytelling, poetry, Shakespearean soliloquies, impromptu collaborations and many more.
 Anything goes as long as it's acoustic and unplugged!

-Join us for a very special Bunkfest incarnation of The Acoustic Ballroom which will be held for one night only on the Kinecroft in the Craft Tent on Friday 1st September at 8pm.
+Join us for a very special Bunkfest incarnation of The Acoustic Ballroom which will be held for one night only on the Kinecroft in the Craft Tent on Friday 31st August 8pm.